nukeykt/Blood-RE/Readme.md

 1) Build helix32 and qtools (e.g. `cd helix32` and then `wmake`)
 2) Build blood (e.g. `cd blood` and then `wmake`)

-Special thanks to NY00123, Hendricks266 and sirlemonhead.
+Special thanks to NY00123, Hendricks266, sirlemonhead and tmyqlfpir.